The Dirt on Corporate Welfare, courtesy of Libertarians (posted 18 August 2001)

 Next time a Republican complains to you about welfare recipients, it would be good to point out the biggest and most unproductive welfare leeches in the United States are monster corporations in industry and agribusiness.
 By comparison, TANF, WIC, and other traditional poverty-based welfare programs consume a tiny percentage of the federal budget and have relatively high success rates in supporting people through temporary dire circumstances.
 But for some reason I don’t see Tommy Thompson developing a welfare-to-work program for General Motors or the big sugar cane plantations, even though they stay on billion-dollar doles year after year after year.

-Replies to The Dirt on Corporate Welfare, courtesy of Libertarians (1 so far…) Syndication feed
+1 reply to The Dirt on Corporate Welfare, courtesy of Libertarians Use a feed to Follow replies to this article

 why is welfare bad, and does our tax money go to welfare? if so, why are we paying for them? do you think people should support themselves, and not rely on other people’s tax money?